-Certain information regarding our executive officers as of April 15, 2021 is set forth below.
+Certain information regarding our executive officers as of April 20, 2022 is set forth below.

-Name Age Position Mark Iwicki 54 Chief Executive Officer, President and Chairman of the Board Todd Bazemore Chief Operating Officer Kim Brazzell, Ph.D.
-Chief Medical Officer Hongming Chen, Sc.D.
-Chief Scientific Officer Mary Reumuth, C.P.A.
-46 Chief Financial Officer and Treasurer Eric L. Trachtenberg 48 General Counsel, Chief Compliance Officer and Corporate Secretary
+Name Age Position Mark Iwicki 55 Chief Executive Officer and Chairman of the Board Todd Bazemore 51 President and Chief Operating Officer Kim Brazzell, Ph.D.
+69 Head of Research and Development and Chief Medical Officer Darius Kharabi 43 Chief Business Officer Mary Reumuth, C.P.A.
+47 Chief Financial Officer and Treasurer Eric L. Trachtenberg 49 General Counsel, Chief Compliance Officer and Corporate Secretary

-Mark Iwicki is our President and Chief Executive Officer and a member of our Board of Directors.
+Mark Iwicki is our Chief Executive Officer and Chairman of our Board of Directors.
 Please see "Board of Directors and Corporate Governance - Election of Directors" above for biographical information regarding Mr. Iwicki.

-Todd Bazemore has served as our Chief Operating Officer since November 2017.
+Todd Bazemore has served as our President since December 2021 and as our Chief Operating Officer since November 2017.
 Previously, he served as Executive Vice President and Chief Operating Officer of Santhera Pharmaceuticals (USA) Inc., or Santhera, a pharmaceutical company and subsidiary of Santhera Pharmaceuticals Holdings AG, from September 2016 until November 2017.
 Prior to joining Santhera, Mr. Bazemore served as Executive Vice President and Chief Commercial Officer of Dyax Corp., or Dyax, a biopharmaceutical company focused on orphan diseases, between April 2014 and January 2016, when Dyax was acquired by Shire plc.
 At Dyax, Mr. Bazemore oversaw all aspects of Dyax's commercial department including sales, marketing, commercial analytics, market access and patient services.
 Between April 2012 and September 2013, he served as Vice President, Managed Markets at Sunovion Pharmaceuticals, Inc., or Sunovion (a subsidiary of Dainippon Sumitomo Pharma Co.
 Ltd.), a global biopharmaceutical company focused on serious medical conditions.
 Prior to that, Mr. Bazemore held several roles of increasing responsibility at Sunovion, including Vice President of Sales and Vice President of Respiratory Business Unit.
 Since October 2020, Mr. Bazemore has served on the board of directors of Pulmatrix Inc., a clinical stage publicly traded biopharmaceutical company.
 He received his Bachelor of Science from the University of Massachusetts, Lowell.

-Kim Brazzell, Ph.D. has served as our Chief Medical Officer since February 2013.
+Kim Brazzell, Ph.D. has served as our Chief Medical Officer since February 2013 and as our Head of Research and Development since December 2021.
 Dr. Brazzell served as Chief Medical Officer of Mimetogen Pharmaceuticals, Inc., a clinical stage biotechnology company, from January 2012 until December 2015.
 Dr. Brazzell also held several executive positions at Inspire Pharmaceuticals, Inc., or Inspire, a specialty pharmaceutical company focusing on ophthalmic and respiratory products, including Executive Vice President of Medical and Scientific Affairs from 2010 to 2011, Executive Vice President and Head of Ophthalmology Business from 2009 to 2010, and Senior Vice President of Ophthalmic Research and Development from 2004 to 2008.
-Prior to joining Inspire, Dr. Brazzell served as Global Head of Clinical R&D and Senior Vice President, U.S. R&D, of Novartis Ophthalmics AG from 2000 to 2004.
+Prior to joining Inspire, Dr. Brazzell served as Global Head of Clinical

+R&D and Senior Vice President, U.S. R&D, of Novartis Ophthalmics AG from 2000 to 2004.
 Dr. Brazzell also served as Vice President, R&D at Ciba Vision Ophthalmics, Inc. and as Associate Director, R&D, at Alcon Laboratories, Inc. Dr. Brazzell received a B.S. in Pharmacy and a Ph.D. in Pharmaceutical Sciences from the University of Kentucky.